When “Voluntary” Return Is Not a Real Option for Asylum-Seekers

-Helena and Jonas,* a young Austrian couple, first met Musa, then a 15-year-old Pakistani asylum-seeker, at a train station in 2016.
+Helena and Jonas, a young Austrian couple, first met Musa, then a 15-year-old Pakistani asylum-seeker, at a train station in 2016.
+Pseudonyms have been used for the author’s interlocutors to protect their privacy.
 Musa, who had just arrived in Austria a few months before, was struggling to navigate the Viennese public transport system.

 Helena and Jonas had never talked to an asylum-seeker and were pleasantly surprised by the teenager’s curious and friendly manner when they offered their assistance.
 They ended up exchanging numbers that day, then started meeting up to help Musa adjust to life in Austria.
 Helena and Jonas soon realized that the refugee camp (called a Flüchtlingslager in German) where Musa was staying was adversely affecting him and offered him a room in their apartment as soon as he was allowed to leave the camp.